ellielle/tfdid/README.md

 # tfdid

-tfdid is a project created for [Boot.dev](https://boot.dev) to parse directory trees and display size information, similar to the `tree` utility.
+tfdid (TF Did I Download?) is a cli tool written in Python to parse directory trees and display size information, similar to the `tree` utility, though not as fully-featured.

+Why?
+I wanted to play around with recursive generators, mostly.
+And I wanted to look around at what bloats my WSL images so heavily over time.

 ## Features